mhkeller/layercake/src/content/examples-ssr/MapLayered.md

 A canvas layer and an SVG layer.
 This technique is useful if you have a background layer that would require a large number of DOM nodes.
-Rendering that layer with canvas will speed up the page.
+Rendering that layer with canvas will possibly improve performance.
 The shapes you actually care about are in SVG to make styling and mouse interaction easier.
+The canvas layer holds two components, the state shapes and a dot for each state too small to label; one `<Canvas>` paints both.

-To render server-side, this example uses the `fixedAspectRatio` property, which the user sets ahead of time.
-The Canvas layer is rendered client side.
+To render server-side, the map gets a `fixedAspectRatio` set ahead of time, since the server can't measure the container.
+The canvas layer draws once the page is in the browser.